dom-kufel/Binary_search_and_optical_trapping/README.md

-**More physical picture**: particle (e.g. a few micron-sized polysteryne particle) undergoes an erratic motion in a speckle optical pattern (loosely speaking: light and dark interference 'speckles' arising from the mode-mixing within the multimode optical fibre) created close to the end of the optical fibre.
-The erratic motion is modulated by the drifting force arising from gradients of a speckle pattern intensity: particle is pulled away from the regions of high intensity (light) and pushed towards the low intensity (dark) regions.
+**More physical picture**: particle (e.g. a few micron-sized polysteryne particle) undergoes an erratic motion in a speckle optical pattern (loosely speaking: light and dark interference 'speckles' arising from the mode-mixing within the multimode optical fibre) created near at the end of the optical fibre.
+The erratic motion is modulated by the drifting force arising from gradients of a speckle pattern intensity: particle is pulled away from the regions of high intensity (light) and pushed towards the low intensity (dark) regions (as you can see on the first figure below).

 ![Alt Text](https://github.com/Dom98/Binary_search_and_optical_trapping/blob/master/speckletrapandparticletrajectory.png?raw=true)